Skip to main content

 Before starting:

-• NATS HTTP monitoring port (8222) must be enabled on the server
+• NATS must be running with the HTTP monitoring port (8222) enabled.

 What You'll Monitor